 This is up to local services to determine according to local context.
-In the majority of cases, patients are triaged into the ESCAPE-pain programme, either directly by the MSK triage service, or via the GP, physiotherapy provider or an orthopaedic surgeon.
-We also strongly encourage self-referral to the programme and can supply resources and recommend ways to generate public awareness for commissioners who wish to engage the public in this way.
+In the majority of cases, participants are triaged into the ESCAPE-pain programme, either directly by the MSK triage service, or via the GP, physiotherapy provider or an orthopaedic surgeon.
+We also strongly encourage self-referral to the programme and have resources to generate public awareness for commissioners who wish to engage the public in this way.